Keeping steam alive in the Scottish Highlands over the last 40 years has been challenging but rewarding.

 Operating from Easter to the end of October, the railway maintains a number of historically important locomotives and carriages which enables it to recreate an authentic experience of travelling by train in the 1950s through the Highlands.
 The railway employs a number of people for specialist roles but is mainly operated by enthusiastic volunteers.
 It is also unique among heritage railways in Scotland in that it is accessible by train; the other two platforms at Aviemore station being served by ScotRail, Caledonian Sleeper and East Coast trains.

 The three daily train services depart at 10.30, 12.30 and 14.45 on operating days.
 There is a catering service available in the restaurant carriage which has a well stocked bar with many Speyside whiskies for the visitor to enjoy.
-Light lunch is available on the 12.30 service and traditional afternoon tea on the 14.45.
+Whisky Tasting Experiences are also available once per month throughout the season.
+Light lunch is served on the 12.30 service and traditional afternoon tea on the 14.45.

 Tel: 01479 810725